-In the result are songs of different genres like R&B, K-Pop, Pop, Indie-Rock, and Punk.
-The lyrics of the query song “Love me” have many appearances of the words “yeah” and “love”.
-By looking at the lyrics of the retrieved songs we noticed that all of them also have many appearances of the word “Yeah”.
-The songs “Let There Be Love” and “Miss Independent” also have many appearances of the word “Love”.
+In the result, there are songs of different genres like R&B, K-Pop, Pop, Indie-Rock, and Punk.
+The lyrics of the query song “Love me” contain many occurences of the tokens “yeah” and “love”.
+By examining the lyrics of the retrieved songs, we also noticed a high number of occurences of the token “Yeah”.
+The tracks “Let There Be Love” and “Miss Independent” also exhibit a high occurence of the word “Love” respectively.
 Other than that, the query song, and the retrieved songs do not have so much in common and come from different genres.

-Query Song 2: One by U2
+Query Track 2: One by U2

 Result list: